Sustainability

 Mitigation Measures: Plan to 2030 (Scope 1, 2)

-The Sapporo Group is committed to achieving targets for greenhouse gas reductions at the SBT Initiative certification level.
-The SBT 1.5℃ standard defines the level of reduction each year toward the target year, and we aim to achieve a certain degree of reduction throughout the Group.
+The Sapporo Group has been certified by Science Based Targets Initiative (SBTi) for its greenhouse gas reduction targets.
+The SBT 1.5°C standard defines the level of reduction each year toward the target year, and we aim to achieve a certain degree of reduction throughout the Group.

 To achieve this reduction plan, we will invest approximately 2.1 billion yen in decarbonization over the eight-year period from 2022 to 2030.
 At production sites, we will promote energy-saving activities such as upgrading to high-efficiency equipment and streamlining processes in line with measures to address aging facilities, as well as a shift to renewable energy, mainly for electricity.
 For the framework of investment decisions for decarbonization, Internal Carbon Pricing (ICP) has been introduced at major operating companies, and the estimated investment amount of 6,000 yen/t-CO2 has been adopted for the current investment.